Community Links

 The benefits of renting close to engineering buildings are many and include:

-• Classes are a very short walk away – you can practically roll out of bed and walk to class!!
+• Classes are a very short walk away – you can practically roll out of bed and walk to class!
 Living close to where your classes are is even better in the winter when it is cold!

 • If you have group meetings, once again, it will be very nice to be close to libraries and classrooms where you will be meeting.

 • You will be in the middle of social life at Purdue!
-All of the campus activity will be just a few steps away from your front door.
+All of the campus activities will be just a few steps away from your front door.
 Enjoy being located close to Mackey Arena, Ross-Ade Stadium and all the other sports facilities!

 • Enjoy being near gift shops, restaurants, apparel stores, coffee shops, etc.